+There are lots of ways that you can make your garden friendly for wildlife.
+Roselle Chapman from Wild Oxfordshire shares some of her top tips here (listen from 5 minutes 30 seconds).
 In general, if you maximise the bio-diversity of your garden, you will have a healthy predator/prey web which means that the critters you don’t want around (eg aphids) will be taken care of by their natural predators (eg parasitic wasps).
 If you use chemicals to kill aphids, the wasps will be killed too.

-Looking ahead to the spring, your lawn doesn’t need to be carpet-perfect (unless you are a bowling or golf club!).
+Your lawn doesn’t need to be carpet-perfect (unless you are a bowling or golf club!).

 If you leave the moss it will keep the moisture in your lawn so you don’t have to water it so often and if you don’t cut it so short and allow clover, daisies and dandelions to flourish you will be providing welcome food for pollinators.

 There are several things you can do to attract these mysterious mammals that are a sign of a healthy environment (they also eat lots of midges and mosquitos).
 They love night-scented flowers and ponds.
 Read more on bats.org.uk